kube-academy/onboarding/contributors-guide/readme.md

 If you are interested in contributing content to KubeAcademy, you must have a [GitHub account](https://github.com/).
 This is because KubeAcademy uses two GitHub repositories to manage content.

+## About the Project

+KubeAcademy provides free educational material that focuses on exploring how Kuberentes solves business problems and how to successfully implement Kubernetes.
+KubeAcademy courses discuss open source projects and commercial products in the context of problems they solve, but they are not a substitute for education on Tanzu or any other commercial product.
+KubeAcademy content is free, and is not targeted at a specific distribution or implementation of Kubernetes.

+### Table of Contents

 - [KubeAcademy Onboarding](https://github.com/kube-academy/onboarding)

    - [KubeAcademy New Course Template](contributor-onboarding/kubeacademy-powerpoint-new-course-template.md)